IDBCourses/ht25-a3-functional-prototype-panettonen/README.md

 Z X C
 ```

-Press and hold one of these key to select what row or column you want to move:
+Press and hold one of these keys to select what row or column you want to move:

-`W` - Up
+`W` - Top row
-`X` - Down
+`X` - Bottom row
-`A` - Left
+`A` - Left column
-`D` - Right
+`D` - Right column
-`S` - Center
+`S` - Center row / column

-Then by selecting a key near the key you are holding down, the cubes move in the direction of the newly pressed key.
+Then by pressing a key to the side of the key you are holding down, the cubes move in the direction of the newly pressed key.

 For example, if you press and hold `X` and then press `C`, you move the bottom row to the right one step.